The 7-Step Divorce Process in New Jersey

 Case Management Conference

-For the next step in the New Jersey divorce process, the Court must get a sense of what issues are involved in your divorce.
+For the next of the 7 steps in the New Jersey divorce process, the Court must get a sense of what issues are involved in your divorce.
 To do so, the Court will schedule a Case Management Conference.
 This is the first court appearance and both spouses are usually expected to attend depending on the county.
 Essentially, the purpose of the Case Management Conference is to give everyone a clear understanding of what decisions must be made in the divorce.
 The court will issue a Case Management Order formalizing what tasks needs to be accomplished, and the timeline for completing each task.